It really has been a rollercoaster of a Summer.

 It seems like an age (yes, it has been) since I last posted but in all honesty my heart wouldn't have been in it until now.
 Thankfully life has turned a corner, as it does, and things are finally looking up.

 It's quite hard to believe we are now already halfway through September.
 As a family we are gently discovering our daily routine as the days become shorter and the nights grow longer.
-Lily has settled in brilliantly at her Pre-school, work is going well for the both of us and everything seems to be slotting into place.
+Lily has settled in brilliantly at her Pre-school, work is going well and everything seems to be slotting into place.

 My walking miles are on track this month and I am tying to focus on maintaining my physical and mental wellbeing.